elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Number of Markets in the Dispute Round Phase for the Fee Window, as an unsigned 256-bit integer.
+* (string) Number of Markets in the Dispute Round Phase for the Fee Window, as a stringified unsigned integer.

 ### augur.api.FeeWindow.getReputationToken(p, callback)